TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Tablestyle/Index.rst

 tableStyle
 ^^^^^^^^^^

-This is used to style a table-tag.
-The input is wrapped by this table- tag.
+This function is used to add properties to a table-tag.
+The input is wrapped by this table-tag.

 .. ### BEGIN~OF~TABLE ###